Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 The slab upon which the helm rests is weight-sensitive.
 If the helm is removed from the slab without 10 pounds of weight immediately being added, poisonous gas pours out of the slab's hollow interior and fills the crypt.
 A character who searches the slab for traps and succeeds on a DC 12 Wisdom ([[/5.
 Mechanics/Rules/Skills.md#Perception\|Perception]]) check spots tiny holes bored into the slab's marble base.
 It's from these holes that the gas spews forth.

-A creature in the crypt when the gas is released must make a DC 14 Constitution saving throw, taking 22 (`dice: 4d10|avg` (`4d10`)) poison damage on a failed save, or half as much damage on a successful one.
+A creature in the crypt when the gas is released must make a DC 14 Constitution saving throw, taking `dice: 4d10|avg` (`4d10`) poison damage on a failed save, or half as much damage on a successful one.

 #### Crypt 13

 *King Katsky (Katsky the Bright): Ruler, inventor, and self-proclaimed time traveler*

-> [!quote] ...
+> [!readaloud]
 >
 > A skeleton draped in rags lies atop a marble slab in the center of the crypt.
 Lying amid the bones is a stoppered drinking horn, a fat pouch, and a weird-looking scepter made of metal and wood.
 Above the bones, hanging from the domed ceiling by wires, is a wooden flying contraption that looks like a set of folding dragon wings fitted with leather straps, metal buckles, and taut leather wing flaps.
 ^2ce